 Many bats also fall victim to house cats – a predator that North American bats are not well adapted at evading.
 Often cats will kill the bat, but leave the carcass, making the ultimate cause of the death uncertain.

-A few bats may also be exhibiting unusual behaviour because of disease or illness, such as rabies.
-Bats exhibiting unusual behaviour, such as flying during the day, flopping on the ground, or showing no fear of humans, are more likely to be sick and should be treated with care.
+Bats exhibiting unusual behaviour, such as flying during the day, flopping on the ground, or showing no fear of humans, are more likely to be sick (possibly with rabies) and should be treated with care.
 Avoid the area where the bat is located and keep pets inside.

-If you find an injured bat, you may be able to deliver it to a wildlife rehabilitation centre.
+If you find an injured bat, contact your local Fish and Wildlife Office for advice and assistance.
+In some situations, you may be able to deliver it to a wildlife rehabilitation centre.
 Remember to always use safe procedures when handling bats – always wear thick leather gloves if you are going to handle a bat and gently manipulate with another object (such as a cardboard box).
 Bats cannot chew through fabric or cardboard, but they are fantastic at finding their way out of loosely closed bags or boxes (note that they can still bite people through fabric bags).
-If you must contain a bat, always ensure it is tightly closed, even if the bat appears inactive.
+If you must contain a bat, always ensure it is tightly closed, even if the bat appears inactive (but ensure it can access air to breath).
 Note that keeping bats in captivity requires appropriate permits, so the best option is to contact a wildlife rehabilitation centre (see list below for Alberta Rehabilitation Specialists who will take bats).

 List of rehabilitation centres in Alberta that are able to care for injured or distressed bats:

 Alberta Institute for Wildlife Conservation